 Version 2.1.0 Software

-CHANNEL PER NOTE: Each touch is sent on its own unique MIDI channel, permitting unique Pitch/X, Timbre/Y and Loudness/Z messages for each touch.
-Played notes are rotated through the assigned Per-Note channels.
-Messages common to all notes (like Program Change and Volume CC7) are sent over the Main channel.
+Each touch is sent on its own unique MIDI channel, permitting independent 3D control for each simultaneous touch.
+Played notes are rotated through the assigned Per-Note Channels (see "MIDI Channels" below).
+Messages common to all notes (like Program Change, Sustain/CC64 or Volume/CC7) are sent over the Main channel (See "MIDI Channels" below).

 Left split: Main Ch 1, Per-Note Chs 2-8

 Right split: Main Ch 16, Per-Note Chs 9-15

 Loudness/Z: Chan Pres